-- Have New Zealand as your principal domicile (see definition in the HRC Rules) and your principal place of employment. - Submit only one application to this round as the first named investigator.
-The HRC will withdraw any applications once this limit has been reached. - Have identified suitable research collaborators from a leading China-based research organisation(s). - Complete all progress or end of contract reports that are due from previous contracts in HRC Gateway.
-You cannot submit a new application in HRC Gateway if you have any outstanding reports.
+- Have New Zealand as your principal domicile (see definition in the HRC Rules) and your principal place of employment. - Submit only 1 project application as the first named investigator/co-first named investigator.
+The HRC will withdraw any applications once this limit has been reached.